Xilinx/Vitis_Model_Composer/README.md

 * Through the Hub block, users can relaunch Vitis Analyzer at any time after running AIE Simulation.
 * Users can now plot cycle approximate outputs and see estimated throughput for each output using Simulink Data Inspector.
 * Enhanced usability to import a graph as a block using only the graph header file.
-* Revamping of the progress bar with cancel button
+* Revamping of the progress bar with cancel button.
 * Usability improvement during importing an AI Engine kernel or simulation of a design when MATLAB working directory and model directory are not the same.
 * Profiling during AIE Simulation is now disabled by default.
 It can be optionally enabled from the Model Composer Hub block.
 * New TX Chain 200MHz example.